 If you have a running site and want to launch a new SEO campaign, the best place to start would be to perform a full-scale SEO audit.

 A forensic SEO audit reveals all the areas with problems and what you need to do for better ranking.

 Website auditing can be simple or complex depending on the size of your blog.

-If you have millions of articles, then it might take days to get the process done.
+If you have thousands of articles, then it might take days to get the process done.